HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 3-8

-Globe Thistle is a beautiful and unique plant that is well-suited for cottage gardens, borders, or as a specimen plant.
+Globe Thistle is a beautiful and unique plant that is well-suited for gardens and borders.
+It has a good height too.

 63. Harvestbells